Career of Cristiano Ronaldo: 2013–2015: Consecutive Ballon d'Or wins and UEFA Champions League title

-During the 2014–15 season, Ronaldo set a new personal best of 61 goals, starting with both goals in Madrid's 2–0 win over Sevilla in the UEFA Super Cup.
-He subsequently achieved his best-ever goalscoring start to a league campaign, with 15 goals in the first eight rounds.
-His record 23rd La Liga hat-trick, scored against Celta Vigo on 6 December, made him the fastest player to reach 200 goals in La Liga, reaching the milestone in 178th matches.
-After winning the 2014 FIFA Club World Cup, Ronaldo received the 2014 Ballon d'Or, joining Johan Cruyff, Michel Platini and Marco van Basten as a three-time recipient.
-Madrid finished in second place in La Liga and exited at the semi-final stage in the Champions League.
-In the latter competition, Ronaldo extended his run of scoring away to a record 12 matches with his strike in a 2–0 win against Schalke 04.
-He scored both of his side's goals in the semi-finals against Juventus, where Madrid were eliminated 3–2 on aggregate.
-With 10 goals, he finished as top scorer for a third consecutive season, alongside Messi and Neymar.
-On 5 April, he scored five goals in a game for the first time in his career, including an eight-minute hat-trick, in a 9–1 rout of Granada.
+During the 2014–15 season, Ronaldo set a new personal best of 61 goals, starting with both goals in Madrid's 2–0 win over Sevilla in the UEFA Super Cup in August 2014.
+On 6 December, he became the fastest player to reach 200 goals in La Liga after his record 23rd league hat-trick in his 178th match.
+After Madrid won the 2014 FIFA Club World Cup, Ronaldo received his third Ballon d'Or.
+With 10 goals in the Champions League, he finished as a joint top scorer in the competition for a third consecutive season, alongside Messi and Neymar.
+During a 9–1 victory over Granada on 5 April 2015, he scored five goals in one game for the first time in his career, including an eight-minute hat-trick.
 His 300th goal for his club followed three days later in a 2–0 win against Rayo Vallecano.
-Subsequent hat-tricks against Sevilla, Espanyol and Getafe took his number of hat-tricks for Madrid to 31, surpassing Di Stéfano's club record of 28.
-He finished the season with 48 goals, winning a second consecutive Pichichi and the European Golden Shoe for a record fourth time.
+Subsequent hat-tricks against Sevilla, Espanyol and Getafe took his number of hat-tricks for Madrid to 31, surpassing Alfredo Di Stéfano's club record of 28.
+Ronaldo finished the La Liga season with 48 goals, winning a second consecutive Pichichi Trophy and a record fourth European Golden Shoe.